cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 ### Aggregated Translations

-The aggregate-translations pre-build script and default terraI18nconfiguration is no longer provided through terra-toolkit.
-This being said, the default webpack configuration still runs the aggegrate-translations pre-build script!
+The aggregate-translations pre-build script and default terraI18n configuration is no longer provided through terra-toolkit.
+This being said, the default webpack configuration still runs the aggregrate-translations pre-build script!
 For direct use of the aggregate-translations script or list of supported locales, update imports to reference the `terra-aggregate-translations` dependency:

 ```diff
 - const aggregateTranslations = require('terra-toolkit/scripts/aggregate-translations/aggregate-translations');